-Once out of class the child will continue with their work and complete a Think Sheet.
+Once out of class the child will continue with their work and complete a behaviour reflection sheet.
 If the time out occurs over a break-time the child may have a supervised break at an alternative time to the other children.